AntelopeIO/spring/plugins/usage_pattern.md

 Example of actions in `plugin_startup`:

 - an `io_context`, task queue and a main thread is provided by appbase, and plugins can schedule tasks to be executed on it using `app().executor().post()`.
 However, if necessary, plugins can create their own `io_context` and thread pools, and `plugin_startup()` is an appropriate time to activate these.
-- if the plugin starts its own thread pool, and these threads allocate resources upon startup, it is recommented for the plugin to wait till all the threads are ready to accept work (using a synchronization primitive such as a `condition_variable`) before returning from `plugin_startup`.
+- if the plugin starts its own thread pool, and these threads allocate resources upon startup, it is recommended for the plugin to wait till all the threads are ready to accept work (using a synchronization primitive such as a `condition_variable`) before returning from `plugin_startup`.
 - a plugin which communicates with other nodes may want to open network connections, or start listening for incoming connections.